Teacher Professional Development Workshops, Certification, & Resources

 CALA is grateful to the following authors for their pioneering work in delivering comprehensible input in the classroom.
 We recommend these seminal texts for anyone wanting to know the theoretical and practical bases in support of teaching using comprehensible input:

 Asher, J. (1982).
 Learning another language through actions: The complete teacher's guidebook (7th ed.).
 Los Gatos, CA: Sky Oaks Productions. *Description: The original book about Total Physical Response: research, sample lessons, questions and answers, and much more.

 Jensen, E. (2003).
 Tools for engagement: Managing emotional states for learning success.
 Thousand Oaks, CA: Corwin Press.
-Description: Leading speaker on brain-based
+Description: Leading speaker on brain-based learning

-and activities for keeping students engaged and learning.
+keeping students engaged and learning.

 Krashen, S. (1997).
 Foreign language education: The easy way.
 Culver City, CA: Language Education Associates. *Description: In this little treasure, the world’s leading second-language acquisition theorist expounds in brief his hypotheses, most notably that comprehensible input results in language acquisition.
 He proposes what he believes constitute the components of an effective foreign language program at various stages of acquisition, emphasizing ways to provide aural comprehensible input as well as reading.
 He deals with various practical issues, among them differences between foreign-language programs and second-language programs as well as activities that are effective for bringing about true competence in a second or foreign language and activities that are not.